tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/购买指南_intl.md

 After reaching free quotas, fees apply based on your utilization.

-> If an application has 150 minutes voice duration on a day, the service will be free of charge.
-If it has 1,000 minutes, the billable duration would be 1,000 minutes.
-Fee = 1,000 minutes * 0.94/1000 USD/minutes =  0.94 USD (based on the voice duration unit price of 0.94 USD/1,000 minutes).
+> If an application has 150 minutes voice duration on a day (< 300 minutes), the service will be free of charge.
+If it has 1,000 minutes, the billable duration would be 0.94 USD (based on the voice duration unit price of 0.94 USD/1,000 minutes).

 ### Rates